August Home Maintenance and Safety Checklist

 Inspect the basement and crawl spaces for moisture

 You might not have been down here since you stowed away your holiday decorations, so it’s time to revisit crawl spaces and your basement.
-Suspicious moisture could indicate leaking pipes or water damage that’ll undermine your foundation.
+Suspicious moisture could indicate leaking pipes or water damage that could undermine your foundation.
+While you're down there, add a water leak sensor to make sure you can stop a potential flood before it starts.

 Test and reset Ground Fault Circuit Interrupters (GFCIs) in outlets and check cords